wp-plugins/40nuggets/readme.txt

 All the data that a site-visitor enters into a popup on your site will be shown under the Conversions tab on your 40Nuggets dashboard.

-7. Can I preview my call-to-action before publishing?
+7. Can I preview my nugget before publishing?

 Yes.
-You can always save a call-to-action as a draft, and then use the small magnifying glass icon on the Calls to Action dashboard to see a preview.
+You can always save a nuggetas a draft, and then use the small magnifying glass icon on the Calls to Action dashboard to see a preview.
 Some functionality like submit, redirect, and web hooks may not be available in the preview mode.

 == Support ==